Skip to content

 Local Service Providers

-Raglan based Stendy Solar and Integrity Solar pay close attention to the quality of equipment and workmanship to ensure optimal lifetime production and reliability of CEWh solar installs.
-Infinite Monkey Lab provide environmentally conscious innovation for community storage options.
+Raglan based Stendy Solar pay close attention to the quality of equipment and workmanship to ensure optimal lifetime production and reliability of CEWh solar installs.
+Home Performance Advisor training certifies CEWh assessors and energy mentors to work with whanau to make homes warmer, drier and more efficient.
 Community education and training in energy conservation and innovation is a key CEWh outcome.

 "we can produce our own power"